 Over the years, people have coined names for the various places within the crater.
 Some say certain spots are better than others, but the fact of the matter is… fish swim.
-You're not going to go snorkelling and expect to find that certain fish in that same spot all the time.
+You’re not going to go snorkeling and expect to find that certain fish in that same spot all the time.

 They’re foraging and living life.

 That being said, here are the different coined spots at Molokini Crater.